 Maryland Port Administration

-Centrally located on the Atlantic Coast, the Port of Baltimore, which is managed by the Maryland Port Administration (MPA), is the furthest inland port in the United States with a 50-foot deep channel.
-Baltimore now has a 50-foot deep container berth that is ready to welcome the world’s largest ships today.
+Centrally located on the Atlantic Coast, the Port of Baltimore, which is managed by the Maryland Port Administration (MPA), is the farthest inland port in the United States with a 50-foot deep channel.
+With 50-foot deep container berths, Baltimore can welcome the world’s largest ships.

 It is also the closest Atlantic port to major Midwestern population and manufacturing centers and a day’s reach from one-third of all U.S. households.
 Steel manufacturers in Pittsburgh, furniture makers in North Carolina, and consumers in Boston are all served in less than 24 hours from the port.

 In terms of transportation, the Port of Baltimore is located adjacent to the East Coast’s primary north-south corridor, I-95, proximate to east-west running I-70, and is served by both CSX and Norfolk Southern railroads.